 The main contraventions we are targeting at this stage are:

-Banned left or right turns – when a driver ignores signs informing them which direction they should take.
+Banned left, right, or U-turns – when a driver ignores signs informing them which direction they should take.
 Ignoring these can be dangerous and could result in an accident.

 Yellow box junctions – crisscross lines painted at carriageways to help aid the flow of traffic and keep spaces free for emergency vehicles.